 Government-Backed Loans

-Government-backed loans like Federal Housing Administration (FHA) loans and Department of Veterans Affairs (VA) loans require borrowers to wait at least 2 years after the discharge or dismissal date before they can refinance their loan.
+Government-backed loans like Federal Housing Administration (FHA) loans and U.S. Department of Veterans Affairs (VA) loans require borrowers to wait at least 2 years after the discharge or dismissal date before they can refinance their loan.

 Conventional Loans